 Acne scars: What's the best treatment?

 - Other energy-based procedures.
 Pulsed light sources and radiofrequency devices help make scars less noticeable without damaging the outer layer of skin.
-Results are subtle and you may need to repeat the procedure.
+Results are subtle, and you might need repeat treatments.

 - Dermabrasion.
 This procedure is usually reserved for more severe scarring.
-It involves removing the top layer of skin with a rapidly rotating wire brush.
+Your doctor removes the top layer of skin with a rapidly rotating brush or other device.
 Surface scars may be completely removed, and deeper acne scars may appear less noticeable.
 Potential severe side effects include scarring and changes in skin color.

 - Skin needling.
-Your doctor rolls a needle-studded device over the skin to stimulate underlying tissue.
+Your doctor rolls a needle-studded device over the skin to stimulate collagen formation in the underlying tissue.
 It's a safe, simple and possibly effective technique for acne scarring.
 It has minimal risk of discoloring the skin.
-Results are subtle, and you may need to repeat the treatments.
+Results are subtle, and you may need repeat treatments.

 - Surgery.
 Using a minor procedure called punch excision, your doctor cuts out individual acne scars and repairs the wound with stitches or a skin graft.
-Another technique called subcision involves your doctor inserting needles under the skin to loosen fibers below a scar, to help improve its appearance.
+With a technique called subcision, your doctor inserts needles under the skin to loosen fibers below a scar.

 - OnabotulinumtoxinA (Botox).
 Sometimes the skin around acne scars puckers.
 Injecting Botox relaxes the surrounding skin, which may improve the appearance of an acne scar.
 Results are temporary, so repeat treatments are needed to retain the effect.